cambridge-cares/TheWorldAvatar/Agents/AQMeshInputAgent/README.md

 agent uses the [time-series client](https://github.com/cambridge-cares/TheWorldAvatar/tree/develop/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/timeseries) from the JPS base lib to interact with both the KG and database.

-Before explaining the usage of the agent and other parts of the code, we will briefly summarize the AQMesh API that is contacted by one of the classes in this package to retrieve data.
+Before explaining the usage of the agent, we will briefly summarize the AQMesh API that is contacted by one of the classes in this package to retrieve data.

 ## AQMesh API